Knut-Aage-Hofseth/Learning_Notes/C#/Unit_Testing/Mocking_HttpClient.md

 - **Return the HttpResponseMessage from the wrap method.**
 - **All logic is in the class that call the interface method.**
 - **Mock the interface.**
+- **Interface A : Class A contains HttpClient.
+Class A implements methods for each for each API call you make.
+Mock Class A and the methods there.
+You will not need to touch HttpClient.**

 Methods in HttpClient are not virtual and not set up for mocking.
 This makes it somewhat of a problem when attempting to mock HttpClient.
 Setting up an Interface does not solve this issue.